 Living on Campus

 When a student lives on campus, one price includes furniture, utilities, cable, internet and laundry.
-Students can choose between a meal plan, dining downtown at over 300 restaurants or preparing their own food in their own kitchen, which is available in many of our residence halls.
+Students can choose between a meal plan, dining downtown at over 300 restaurants or preparing their own food in their own kitchen, which is available in many of the residence halls.
 And, of course, students who live on campus enjoy an easy walk to classes, the libraries, shopping, dining, exercising and other recreational areas.

 Living on campus creates more opportunities to meet new people and develop lasting friendships.
 Students living on campus can take advantage of communal dining, athletics, concerts, films, lectures, study groups and student organizations.
 Social, educational, cultural and recreational opportunities are available in all housing locations.
 While there's always something in which to take part at any given time, students can choose their level of involvement.

+The sooner you apply, the greater the chances that your preferences in room and roommate can be met.
 On campus housing fills up very quickly, so it is important to make a decision to live on campus sooner rather than later and avoid being wait listed.

 Deciding what to bring for your campus apartment or room can be both fun and anxiety producing.
 It is important not to bring too much and to share larger items with roommates.
 Contacting your roommate before move in will allow you and your roommate to decide who will bring what.
 See What Should You Bring? for more detailed information.